Personal Independence Payment

 What is the PIP assessment?

-The PIP assessment aims to test your ability to participate in everyday life.
+The Personal Independence Payment (PIP) assessment aims to test your ability to take part in everyday life.

 It is a points-related assessment and is based on your ability to perform different activities relating to your daily living needs and your mobility.

 The number of points you score will determine whether or not you are entitled to either component of PIP and, if you are, at which rate.